 BA (Hons) MArch

-Patrick has a flare for free-hand drawing with a particular interest in concept design and three dimensional space.
-Outside of the office Patrick teaches on the undergraduate course at KCA as well as volunteers with the Territorial Army, where he is a reserve member.
+Patrick has a flare for free-hand drawing, with a particular interest in concept design.
+Outside of the office, Patrick is a design tutor on the undergraduate course at The University of Kent.

 Trex is apparently a pedigree Labrador, despite having a build more akin to a Great Dane!
 He’s usually either chewing something, sleeping or trying to steal food, and has found his niche as the office doorbell.